 In August 2018, Jiten was subjected to political harassment from Manipur police.
 Without a clear case and a warrant of arrest, Manipur police searched for Jiten in his residence at Kwakeithel Mayaikoibi Ningthoujam Leikai Imphal and arbitrarily summoned him at Manipur Police Commando complex.

-In India, he has exposed the lack of private sector accountability in development projects, collusion of government, financial institutions and multinational companies in the oil, mining and energy industries to control critical natural resources causing gross human rights violations on communities, especially indigenous peoples.
+In India, he has exposed the lack of private sector accountability in rights-violating development projects, collusion of government, financial institutions and multinational companies in the oil, mining and energy industries to control critical natural resources causing gross human rights violations on IPs.

 Attacks on civil and political rights are barriers to the full participation of CSOs in development process and a step back on the global recognition of CSOs as critical actors contributing to development as stated in the Nairobi Outcome Document on effective development cooperation and the 2030 Agenda agreed by all stakeholders.
 In the same breath, the human rights-based approach to development entails governments to recognise protect, and fulfill existing norms and obligations under the International Covenant on Civil and Political Rights, the Declaration on Human Rights Defenders and other international human rights agreements.
 These rights extend to critical voices in the development process.